Washington Irving: Early years

+According to holograph notes by Pierre Munroe Irving, Washington Irving's nephew and literary assistant, the family's lineage goes back to Clan Irvine of Drum Castle in Scotland, UK.
+The notes include a traditional family story regarding the coat of arms, which features three holly leaves; it was reportedly granted by Robert the Bruce to his armor-bearer, William de Irwyn, as a mark of loyalty.
+Washington Irving was proud of his Scottish (British) heritage and used the holly leaf imagery as a personal emblem.

 Washington Irving's parents were William Irving Sr., originally of Quholm, Shapinsay, Orkney, Scotland, and Sarah (née Saunders), originally of Falmouth, Cornwall, England.
-They married in 1761 while William was serving as a petty officer in the British Navy.
+They married in 1761 while William was serving as a petty officer in the British Royal Navy.
 They had eleven children, eight of whom survived to adulthood.
 Their first two sons died in infancy, both named William, as did their fourth child John.
 Their surviving children were William Jr. (1766), Ann (1770), Peter (1771), Catherine (1774), Ebenezer (1776), John Treat (1778), Sarah (1780), and Washington.

 Watercolor of Washington Irving's encounter with George Washington, painted in 1854 by George Bernard Butler Jr.

 The Irving family settled in Manhattan, and were part of the city's merchant class.
-Washington was born on April 3, 1783, the same week that New York City residents learned of the British ceasefire which ended the American Revolution.
+Washington was born on April 3, 1783, the same week that New York City residents learned of the Treaty of Paris which ended the American Revolutionary War.
 Irving's mother named him after George Washington.
-Irving met his namesake at age 6 when George Washington came to New York just before his inauguration as President in 1789.
-The President blessed young Irving, an encounter that Irving had commemorated in a small watercolor painting which continues to hang in his home.
+Irving met his namesake at age 6 when George Washington came to New York just before his inauguration as president in 1789.
+The first President blessed young Irving, an encounter that Irving had commemorated in a small watercolor painting which continues to hang in his home.

 The Irvings lived at 131 William Street at the time of Washington's birth, but they later moved across the street to 128 William Street.
 Several of Irving's brothers became active New York merchants; they encouraged his literary aspirations, often supporting him financially as he pursued his writing career.